apostrophecms/apostrophe-documentation/modules/apostrophe-migrations/index.md

 If only three arguments are given, `limit` is assumed to be 1 (only one doc may be processed at a time).

+The iterator is passed a document and a callback.
+If the iterator returns a promise, it is awaited, and must NOT invoke the callback.

 This method will never visit the same doc twice in a single call, even if modifications are made.

-THIS API IS FOR MIGRATION AND TASK USE ONLY AND HAS NO SECURITY.
+THIS API IS FOR MIGRATION AND TASK USE ONLY AND HAS NO SECURITY

+This method returns a promise if no callback is supplied.
 ### each(*collection*, *criteria*, *limit*, *iterator*, *callback*) *[api]*
 Invoke the iterator function once for each document in the given collection.
-If only three arguments are given, `limit` is assumed to be 1 (only one doc may be processed at a time).
+If `limit` is omitted, `limit` is assumed to be 1 (only one doc may be processed at a time).

 This method will never visit the same document twice in a single call, even if modifications are made.

 THIS API IS FOR MIGRATION AND TASK USE ONLY AND HAS NO SECURITY.

+The iterator is passed a document and a callback.
+If the iterator accepts only one parameter, it is assumed to return a promise, which is awaited in lieu of a callback.
 ### eachArea(*criteria*, *limit*, *iterator*, *callback*) *[api]*
 Invoke the iterator function once for each area in each doc in the aposDocs collection.
 The `iterator` function receives